-When streaming voice traffic to an external gateway PSTN connection, the voice path is established between the IP phone and the IP/TDM Gateway.
-This might be the local 3300 ICP, or another unit dedicated to this function and connected via IP Networking.
-Connections will be established as secure where possible.
+When streaming voice traffic to an external gateway PSTN connection, the voice media path is established between the IP phone and the IP/TDM Gateway.
+This might be the local 3300 ICP, EX Gateway, SMBC, or another unit dedicated to this function connected via IP Networking.
+IP connections will be established as secure where possible.